ClearControl/sample-project/README.md

 ```

 ## Configure
 This part is significant.
-If this is your first time start with creating
+If this is your first time with ClearControl
-a folder `.clearcontrol` under the your user file on Windows OS (
+start with creating a folder `.clearcontrol` under the your user file
-currently we are only have support for Windows due to depencies we have
+on Windows OS ( currently we are only have support for Windows due to
-).

-...
+dependencies we have ), i.e. `C:\Users\YOURUSERNAME\.clearcontrol`.

+Then create a new file in that folder with name `configuration.txt`.
+This
+file will be your main configuration file for your connected hardware.
+You can copy the content of `configuration.txt.hide` file as a starting
+point.
+For more details on writing configuration can be found here.

 ## Run